-The cost of attendance is comprised of tuition and fees and living expenses.
-Tuition and fees are set by the University and represent the costs associated with taking courses at the Law School.
-Fees include the following; general university, deposit account, technology, student activity, parking and iInfrastructure maintenance.
+Tuition and fees are set by the University of Connecticut and represent the costs associated with taking courses at the law school.
+Fees include the following: general university, technology, student activity, parking and infrastructure maintenance.
 Student activity fees directly support activities of the Student Bar Association and all student organizations.

 The UConn School of Law bursar's office implements all billing and payment policies.
 Recognizing the different needs of students, the office provides a variety of payment options and payment plans.
 For more information, please read more about the billing and payment policies.